imLunah/Valorant-Playercards/README.md

 # Valorant-Playercards

 Valorant-Playercards is a website that presents each and every current playercard in the game Valorant.
-It showcases the main player banner, wide banner, and even the small profile icon while hovering.
+It showcases the main player banner, wide banner, and even the small profile icon while hovering!
 All the data was implemented through the unofficial Valorant API.

 <a href="https://valorant-playercards.netlify.app/" target="_blank"> Check it out! </a>